Asian Markets Swing After Virus Sparks Wall St Collapse - UrduPoint

 But after an early advance, the rest of Asia swung in and out of positive territory through the day.

-Tokyo ended up 0.1 percent after a roller-coaster session, Hong Kong added 0.4 percent in the afternoon and Mumbai rose 0.8 percent, while Bangkok was slightly higher.
+Tokyo ended up 0.1 percent after a roller-coaster session, Hong Kong added 0.9 percent and Mumbai rose 0.7 percent, while Bangkok was slightly higher.

 But Shanghai slipped 0.3 percent, while Jakarta sank more than four percent.
 Seoul, Taipei and Singapore were all down.